• Skip to main content

 For the meatballs:

-• When well combined, take an ice cream scoop and form meatballs: each scoop needs then to be divided in two.
+- When well combined, form meatballs (I recommend using something like this): each scoop needs then to be divided in two.
 You'll get 23 meatballs.

 Nutrition